 Her plates are predominantly carborundum, a technique where a mix of a binder and carborundum grit is applied onto the surface of a plate and inked up.
 It provides highly embossed, velvety textures and rich, dense tones.
 This medium allows the freedom to work on a large scale in the same way as approaching painting.
 To contrast the carborundum, drypoint is added to produce an incised line, characteristically thin, linear and precise.
 Colour is introduced by layering carborundum plates or more often realised though monoprint.
 She prints to the edge of the paper to leave the composition as unconstrained as the landscapes from which she seeks inspiration.

-Howard was a student at Falmouth and Winchester Schools of Art and The Royal College of Art.
-She completed an MA in Fine Art Printmaking at Cambridge School of Art in 2009 and in 2012 was awarded the Curwen Studio prize at the Royal Society of Painter Printmakers Summer Exhibition.
+Howard was a student at Falmouth and Winchester Schools of Art, was selected for the Design Enterprise Programme at The Royal College of Art and was awarded an MA in Fine Art Printmaking at Cambridge School of Art in 2009.
+In 2012 she was awarded the Curwen Studio prize at the Royal Society of Painter Printmakers Summer Exhibition.
 Her prints Goonhilly Downs and White Downs State III were selected for the Royal Academy Summer Exhibitions in 2015 and 2016 respectively.

 Carborundum and Monoprint Printing Process